dougeby/IntuneDocs/InTuneDocs/DeployUse/ios-compliance-policy-settings-in-microsoft-intune.md

      If **Email account must be managed by Intune** is selected, choose **Select** to specify the Intune email profile that devices must be managed by.
 The email profile must be present on the device.

+## Device health settings

+- **Device must not be jailbroken or rooted:** If you enable this setting, jailbroken devices will not be compliant.

+##  Device properties
 - **Minimum OS required:** When  a device does not meet the minimum OS version requirement, it is reported as non-compliant.
 A link with information on how to upgrade is displayed.
 The end-user can choose to upgrade their device after which they should be able to access company resources.